Two people SUPing on a lake with a misty hill in the background

-Stand up paddleboarding (SUP), is the fastest-growing watersport in the world, and for good reason - it’s super accessible, anyone of any age, size and ability can give it a go, and you can use it to explore some pretty cool, otherwise inaccessible places.
+Stand up paddleboarding (SUP) is the fastest growing watersport in the world, and for good reason - it’s super accessible, anyone of any age, build, and ability can give it a go, and you can use it to explore some pretty cool, otherwise inaccessible places.

-There are many sub-disciplines within SUP, including racing, surfing and my favorite, exploring - officially known as touring.
+There are many sub-disciplines within SUP, including racing, surfing and my favourite, exploring - officially known as touring.
 I’ll be focussing here on exploring, giving you some top tips to get you started.

 1. It’s just like riding a bike… but it takes time!